Rákóczi's War of Independence: Prelude

-With the Treaty of Karlowitz in 1699, the Ottoman Empire renounced almost all of its claims to some of its territories, which were conquered from the medieval Kingdom of Hungary after 1526.
-The nobility was against Habsburg rule because the lands formerly taken away from them by the Ottomans were returned only to those who could prove their right to own the property and could pay 10% of its worth to the Habsburgs.
-If they failed to do so, the property went to creditors of the Empire.
-The peasant class turned against the Empire because of the hardships the long wars brought upon them.
-In 1697 an anti-Habsburg uprising in Tokaj was suppressed.
-However, relations between the court and the nobility were deteriorating, and the new Habsburg rulers treated the peasants so poorly that eventually some people wished for a return to Turkish rule.
+At the Treaty of Karlowitz in 1699, the Ottoman Empire renounced almost all of its claims to some of its Hungarian territories, which had been conquered from the medieval Kingdom of Hungary after 1526.
+The nobility was against Habsburg rule because the lands that had been taken away from them by the Ottomans were returned only to those who could both prove their right to own the properties and pay 10% of their worth to the Habsburgs.
+If they failed to do so, the property went to the empire's creditors.
+The peasants turned against the empire because of the hardships that the long wars had brought upon them.
+In 1697, an anti-Habsburg uprising in Tokaj was suppressed.
+However, relations between the court and the nobility were deteriorating, and the new Habsburg rulers treated the peasants so poorly that eventually, some people wished for a return to Ottoman rule.

 Uprising

-International relations provided Hungarians with an opportunity to liberate themselves from the Habsburgs.
-With the help of King Louis XIV of France, anti-Habsburg rebels, led by young nobleman Imre Thököly, rose against the Empire in 1678.
-Thököly occupied most of Northern Hungary.
+International relations provided the Hungarians with an opportunity to liberate themselves from the Habsburgs.
+With the help of King Louis XIV of France, anti-Habsburg rebels, led by the young nobleman Imre Thököly, rose against the empire in 1678.
+Thököly occupied most of northern Hungary.
 In 1681, the Ottomans joined to help him, and he was recognised as King of Upper Hungary by Sultan Mehmed IV.
-However, when the Ottomans lost the battle of Vienna in 1683, Thököly lost Ottoman support and was eventually defeated in 1685.
-His alliance with the Ottomans changed the positive perception Western Europe had about Hungary, and instead of being thought of as the bastion of Christianity, the country was now being thought of as an enemy, Partly as a consequence, Hungary was occupied and organised as "newly acquired territory" instead of "territory liberated from the Ottomans".
+However, after the Ottomans lost the Battle of Vienna in 1683, Thököly lost Ottoman support and was eventually defeated in 1685.
+His alliance with the Ottomans changed the positive perception that Western Europe had about Hungary, and instead of being thought of as the bastion of Christianity, the country was now being thought of as an enemy.
+Partly as a consequence, Hungary was occupied and organised as "newly-acquired territory" instead of "territory liberated from the Ottomans".